ThugsFinance/cloiinkcoin.com/src/content/contributing/adding-developer-tools/index.md

 ---
 title: Adding developer tools
 lang: en
-description: Our criteria for listing developer tools on ethereum.org
+description: Our criteria for listing developer tools on cloiinkcoin.com
 sidebar: true
 ---

-# Adding developer tools {#contributing-to-ethereumorg-}
+# Adding developer tools {#contributing-to-cloiinkcoinorg-}

 We want to make sure we list the best developer resources possible so that people can build with confidence and have the support they need.